 While trying to investigate the issue and isolate the problem, I asked a simple quesion: Is there an iOS sample code?

 It took 2 weeks, before they finally have an answer – no, they don’t.
 Again, it reveals a lack of knowledgebase to such FAQ.

-Analyzing why a push fails is tedious and slow, because I have to wait till the next day to check the logs from an FTP server.
+Investigating why our push failed is tedious and slow, because I have to wait till the next day to check the logs from an FTP server.
 It feels so 1990s.